Q&A: A new energy policy to accelerate Asia’s energy transition

 - promoting energy sector reform, capacity building, and governance.

 The policy has been instrumental in guiding $42.5 billion in energy sector support across all DMCs from 2009 to 2019.
-This has enabled them to build much-needed basic energy infrastructure helping achieve universal access to affordable energy, enhance supply reliability, and improve energy security.
+This has enabled them to build much-needed basic energy infrastructure helping to achieve universal access to affordable energy, improving energy security, and supply reliability.
+The 2009 policy has also guided investments in renewable energy and energy efficiency projects, facilitating the transition to a clean and green low-carbon economy.

 But given the fundamental changes in the energy sector, the ongoing global energy transformation, and rising concerns over climate change, ADB is now updating its energy policy with a new version expected to be considered by the Board of Directors in the fourth quarter of 2021.
 ADB’s Energy Sector Group Chief Yongping Zhai explains the rationale and process of updating the policy.